Music Station

 The program has been aired internationally on Animax's networks in Southeast Asia, Hong Kong, Taiwan, and other regions from March 2007.
-It is also broadcast in the United States and Canada through the NHK-owned TV Japan, in Hong Kong via TVB J2, in Singapore through Hello Japan! and in the People's Republic of China through CCTV-15.
+It was also seen in the United States and Canada through the NHK-owned TV Japan until the network's closure at the end of March 2024 and was replaced by the Jme Japanese streaming platform, in Hong Kong via TVB J2 before it was renamed to TVB Plus in April 2024, in Singapore through Hello Japan! before the channel went off the air in July of 2015 and in the People's Republic of China through CCTV-15.

 History

 Music Station is a weekly one-hour music program similar to the American TRL or the British Top of the Pops.
 It is home to various performances as well as single rankings and other corners.
 Many Japanese musical acts make their debut on Music Station, but the show has also hosted many artists from around the world.
 As of October 2021, over 8,300 songs had been performed on the show.

 From October 24, 1986, to March 31, 2000, Music Station was broadcast live on Fridays from 20:00–20:54 JST.
 It briefly switched to 19:54–20:48 JST from April 14 to September 15, 2000.
 The show returned to its previous schedule on October 6, 2000, and stayed there until September 13, 2019.
 After TV Asahi restructured its prime time slot, Music Station has been broadcast from 21:00–21:54 JST since October 18, 2019.
 This change was done to capture the young audience, whom, according to Tamori, are no longer home at 20:00.

 On February 12, 2010, the show celebrated its 1000th episode with a special episode.
 In celebration of its 25th anniversary, Music Station launched its official YouTube channel and an internet show, Young Guns on the Web (based on its Young Guns segment).